a16z/yices-solver/README.md

 yices --version
 ```

+### In scripts

-You can also add it to your pyproject.toml as a dependency, or inline as a script:
+You can also add it to your pyproject.toml as a dependency or inline as a script using a uv shebang:

 ```py
 #! /usr/bin/env uv run